karemahamdy/Frontend-core/PrimeVue vs Vuetify.md

 PrimeVue's biggest strength:
 > It has the **largest number of components** in the Vue ecosystem.

-Includes:
-- Highly advanced DataTable
-- TreeTable
-- Timeline
-- Charts
-- Calendar with ranges
-- FileUploader
-- Splitter
-- Steps
-- Many types of Menus
-… and much more.

 ### **Perfect for SaaS with:**
 ERP — CRM — Dashboards — Admin Panels — Management Tools